 Apantesis behrii (Stretch, 1872)

 This species can be recognized by its southwest Oregon locality, fall flight, light yellow and black forewing, and spotted orange-red hindwing.
-It is most similar to Grammia nevadensis which also flies in the fall.
-The yellow forewing with wide antemedial line is diagnostic of G. behrii.
+It is most similar to Apantesis nevadensis, which also flies in the fall.
+The yellow forewing with wide antemedial line is diagnostic of A. behrii.
 The ranges of these species approach each other without clear overlap in the Pacific Northwest.

 This species appears to be very rare and locally distributed in northwestern California and southwestern Oregon.
 The habitat is open oak woodland and dry prairie at low elevations, and open clear-cuts at higher elevations in the Siskiyou Mountains.